cryostatio/cryostat-operator/API.md

 $ oc create -f my-recording.json
 ```

-Once the operator has processed the new `Recording`, it will communicate with Container JFR via the referenced `FlightRecorder` to remotely create the JFR recording.
+Once the operator has processed the new `Recording`, it will communicate with Cryostat via the referenced `FlightRecorder` to remotely create the JFR recording.
 Once this occurs, details of the recording are populated in the `status` of the `Recording` object.
 The `status.duration` property corresponds to the duration the recording was created with, `status.startTime` is when the recording actually started in the target JVM, and `status.state` is the current state of the recording from the following:
 * `CREATED`: the recording has been accepted, but has not started yet.
 * `RUNNING`: the recording has started and is currently running.
 * `STOPPING`: the recording is in the process of finishing.